JamesCalingo/ZooMafia/roadmap.md

 Feel free to explore the manor, but to ensure everyone’s safety, we are issuing the following ground rules:

--All guests must reconvene in the main room after two minutes of exploration.
+- All guests must reconvene in the main room after two minutes of exploration.
--Guests must remain in the main room for three minutes to discuss who they believe the killer is.
+- Guests must remain in the main room for three minutes to discuss who they believe the killer is.

 Things to consider: